Asthma

 • Wheezing

-Asthma treatment is divided into three categories.
-These include breathing exercises, fast-acting medicines and long-term asthma control medicines.
-The treatment varies depending on the type of asthma, age and triggers.
+Asthma treatment is divided into three categories: breathing exercises, quick-relief medications, and long-term asthma control drugs.
+The treatment applied depends on the type of asthma, age, and triggers.

-In asthma quick relief treatments, the medicines recommended by the doctor should only be used in crisis situations.
+Quick-relief medications recommended by doctors should only be used in emergency situations.

 Bronchodilators